Portugal D7 Visa: Retirement Visa Guide for June 2026

 The real estate market in Portugal offers diverse options, from modern apartments in Lisbon to traditional houses in smaller towns.

-Buying property in Lisbon or Porto can cost between €3,500 and €6,000 per square meter, while less populated areas and the Algarve region can cost as low as €1,500 per square meter.
+Buying property in Lisbon or Porto can cost between €3,500 and €6,000 per square meter.
+Less populated areas and the Algarve region can cost as low as €1,500 per square meter.

-The Portugal Digital Nomad Visa is a great alternative as it allows digital nomads to live and work in Portugal for a specific period.
+The Portugal Digital Nomad Visa is a great alternative.
+It allows digital nomads to live and work in Portugal for a specific period.

 To qualify, you must earn at least four times Portugal’s minimum wage of €920.00 each month.